 How to set it up well:

-- Keep the “inside corner” useful: either a corner table, a shared ottoman, or a coffee table positioned to serve both sofas.
+- Keep the inside corner useful with a corner table, shared ottoman, or coffee table that serves both sofas.

-- If the L blocks a doorway route, shift the entire seating group a few inches at a time until the main path feels natural.
+- If the L blocks a doorway route, shift the whole seating group a few inches at a time until the path feels natural.

 Parallel sofas oriented to the TV (with conversation support)

-If your household watches TV regularly, two sofas can still work without sacrificing social comfort.
+If your household watches TV often, two sofas can still work without giving up social comfort.

 A reliable approach:

-- Place both sofas so most seats have a direct view of the screen (often one sofa faces the TV and the other sits perpendicular, forming a soft L).
+- Place both sofas so most seats can see the screen.
+In practice, that often means one sofa faces the TV while the other sits perpendicular, creating a soft L.

-- Add at least one “landing zone” (side table or console) within easy reach so people can set down drinks without leaning forward.
+- Add at least one landing zone, such as a side table or console, so people can set down a drink without leaning halfway across the room.

 Why this matters: